r-cemper/SQLgateway-M7-split/README.md

   -  and next select a Schema from source
   -  Tables to migrate: as offered

-4. applying a new schema is possible, but may cause conflicts This is one key to success:
+4. Applying a new schema is possible, but may cause conflicts
+   This is one key to success:
    Tables get listed alphabetically not by logical dependency or sequence.
    ALso this could cause errors.

-5. Skipping special settings, we use defaults to start the task in background
+6. Skipping special settings, we use defaults to start the task in background
   ![](https://raw.githubusercontent.com/r-cemper/SQLgateway-migration-M7-split/master/docs/gty07.jpg)

-6. Now check the results and see if everything was working without errors
+7. Now check the results and see if everything was working without errors
    You might see errors if tables depend on content not yet migrated.
    And wait for completions until the status shows **Done**
   ![](https://github.com/r-cemper/SQLgateway-Magnificent-7/blob/main/docs/7upSuccess.jpg)